igtulm/bashttp/README.md

 # Bash Http
-> A web server which is written in Bash
+> A web server written in Bash

 Run
 ===